uwescience/DSSG2024_transit_equity/motivation.md

 3) Are stops that are central in transit ridership networks shared across all card demographics?
 How do the networks vary in structure between card demographics?
 Is the structure of these networks reflected by the geographic layout of the transportation network?

-What need are you filling?

-**Background**

-Why is this important?
-What work has previously been done?

 **Stakeholders**